The Hydrocut Code

 7. Stay In Control

 Ride within your ability.
-Especially if you are new to the trails.
+Especially if you are new to mountain biking or The Hydrocut.
 Trails range from “Moderate” to “Double Black Diamond” with some log and rock features that require practice to master.
 There is always a choice, with two paths, one to try the feature and one to ride around it.

 8. Easy Around Corners

-There are all types of riders as well as walkers on the trails.
+There are all types of riders as well as walkers and runners on the trails.
 Anticipate that other trails users may be around corners or in blind spots.
-Mispahps will hurt those involved and cause trail closures.
+Mishaps will hurt those involved and cause trail closures.

 9. Go WITH The Flow